technofocus-pte/secprodfndtndepth/Labs/Lab 05/Lab 5 - Setting up the Microsoft Defender for Endpoint Environment.md

-In this lab, you’ve assigned the Owner role to the Azure subscription, then you’ve created and onboarded Windows Server and Windows 11 Pro virtual machines (testserver1, testVM1, and testVM2) to Microsoft Defender for Endpoints, bolstering security with real-time monitoring and threat response capabilities across different VM types.
-Then, you’ve created a test user account (Robert Frost) with an Office 365 license.
-Finally, you’ve installed Microsoft 365 apps and configured necessary settings.
+In this lab, you’ve assigned the Owner role to the Azure subscription, then you’ve created and onboarded Windows Server and Windows 11 Pro virtual machines (testserver1, testVM1) to Microsoft Defender for Endpoints, bolstering security with real-time monitoring and threat response capabilities across different VM types.
+Then, you’ve installed Microsoft 365 apps and configured necessary settings.